LatifahAbuhamamah/Control-Panel/README.md

 }
 ?>
 ```
 - This PHP code connects to a MySQL database and handles the data from a control panel for a robot.
 When a direction is selected on the control panel, the code saves it in the database.
-Then, it retrieves and displays the last direction that was saved in the database
+Then, it retrieves and displays the last direction that was saved in the database.

 ## 2. Task Execution:
 ![img1](https://github.com/LatifahAbuhamamah/Control-Panel-Using-PhP/blob/main/Robot-CP.png)